GovTechSG/seed-docs-new/faqs/onboarding-faq.md

 7. Enter the old password and your new password in the respective fields.
 8. Type the new password again to verify and provide a password hint.
 9. Click **Next**.
-10. Restart your device and, on the login screen, select your user account and enter the new password.
+10. Restart your device.
+On the login screen, select your user account and enter the new password.

 > **Note**: